Handymanalan/Microbial-Dark-Matter-in-Shark-Bay/README.md

 **Study**

-Reconstructing genomes of metagenomic assembled genomes from the rare biosphere (MDM) in Shark Bay microbial mats
+Reconstructing genomes of metagenomic assembled genomes from the microbial dark matter (MDM) in Shark Bay microbial mats

 **Analysis**